daniel-de-lima0xa/Email-Spoofing/README.md

 # Executor SendEmail

-The Executor SendEmail is a command-line utility for sending emails from the terminal.
+SendEmail Executor is a command-line utility for sending emails from the terminal.
 It provides a simple interface for configuring email sending parameters.
+In it we can perform email poisoning technique

 ## Requirements